rodneylab/astro/demos/astro-js-tutorial/README.md

 | `pnpm run build`   | Build your production site to `./dist/`      |
 | `pnpm run preview` | Preview your build locally, before deploying |

-Feel free to jump into the [RodneyLab matrix chat room](https://matrix.to/#/%23rodney:matrix.org).
+Feel free to jump into the [Rodney Lab matrix chat room](https://matrix.to/#/%23rodney:matrix.org).